kendryte/nncase/docs/USAGE_EN.md

         --calibrate-method  calibrate method: e.g. no_clip, l2, default is
                             no_clip

+        --weights-quantize-threshold
+                            the threshold to control quantizing op or not according to it's weigths range, default is 32.000000

+        --no-quantized-binary
+                            don't quantize binary ops

     infer
         <input file>        input kmodel
         <output path>       inference result output directory